jmaassen/EYRg-wiki/howtos/CESM.md

 <http://www.cesm.ucar.edu/models/cesm1.0/cesm>

-Note that this page describes how to perform a standard installation, __without__ support for wide area communication.
-More information about installing CESM __with__ support for wide area communication can be found [here](http://)
+Note that this page describes how to perform a standard installation, __without__ support for wide area communication You will need to do this __before__ adding support for wide area communication (which can be found [here](http://)).

 Retrieve CESM from SVN:
----
+-

 First retrieve CESM from SVN at ucar: